 - How the 3PL’s software helps you leverage data

 These two elements make up what we call a tech-enabled 3PL.
-A tech-enabled 3PL is a technology company that has developed streamlined, integrated shipping and fulfillment solutions for ecommerce businesses.
+A tech-enabled 3PL is a technology company that has developed streamlined, integrated shipping and fulfilment solutions for ecommerce businesses.

-In addition to traditional fulfillment services, such as warehousing, picking, packing, and shipping, the 3PL’s technology helps with everything from automation, order, and inventory management to tracking orders and managing ecommerce returns.
+In addition to traditional fulfilment services, such as warehousing, picking, packing, and shipping, the 3PL’s technology helps with everything from automation, order, and inventory management to tracking orders and managing ecommerce returns.